 Are you using Convertkit and are looking for a few Convertkit Hacks to improve your blogging business?
 If the answer is yes, I am giving you my top tips on using Convertkit as intended – to help creators like you grow your business.

-There are so many tips and strategies you can use for email marketing for your online business.
-I use ConvertKit for my email marketing software, and I have used it for the last four years.
+You can use many tips and strategies for email marketing to grow your business.
+For example, I use ConvertKit for my email marketing software and have used it for the last four years.

 And in that time, I have learned quite a few ConvertKit hacks that make it easier for bloggers to grow and make money with their email lists.
 And I’m going to share those tips with you today.

 A Quick ConvertKit Review